Flag of Iraq: Kingdom of Iraq (1921–1958)

 The first flag of modern Iraq was in Mandatory Iraq, and was adopted in 1921.
 It was a black-white-green horizontal flag, with a red triangle extending from the mast side, inspired by the flag of the Arab Revolt.
 It was soon changed to a new version with a red trapezoid replacing the triangle containing two, seven-point white stars denoting the Tigris River and the Euphrates River.
-Both designs also reflected the newly installed Hashemite Dynasty in Iraq (originally from the Hejaz in the Arabian Peninsula), who had played a leading role in the Arab Revolt.
-As such, it was similar to the flags of Hashemite Jordan, and the short-lived Kingdom of Hejaz.
+Both designs also reflected the newly installed Hashemite dynasty in Iraq (originally from the Hejaz in the Arabian Peninsula), who had played a leading role in the Arab Revolt.
+As such, it was similar to the flags of Hashemite Transjordan, and the short-lived Kingdom of Hejaz.
 The new flag continued to be used in the Kingdom of Iraq.